wearefriday/eyemask/README.md

     $ eyemask process cucumber.json --template=princexml

 It also supports customisation via *parameters*.
-There are three primary parameters: title, subtitle, and authors.
+There are four primary parameters: title, subtitle, logo, and authors.
 These become top-level variables available to the template:

     $ eyemask process cucumber.json --title="My Title Here"